 Myopia is a global problem.
 The rising prevalence and the risks of sight-threatening ocular pathology associated with myopia are well documented.
 By 2050, it is predicted that half the world’s population will have myopia, with nearly one billion at high risk of sight threatening ocular pathology.
 In the UK, the prevalence of myopia in children aged between 10–16 years has more than doubled over the last 50 years, and children are becoming myopic at a younger age.
 Given this backdrop, we felt it was crucial to begin to understand and tackle these issues head on as a united sector.
-To facilitate this, we held a roundtable event with researchers and clinicians in the field to consider the current evidence on childhood and adult myopia management.
+To facilitate this, we held a roundtable event with researchers and clinicians in the field to consider the current evidence on childhood and adult myopia management (previously known as myopia control).
 The aim was to reach a consensus about what the current evidence supported with regard to practice in this area.